SEO Tips for Small Businesses

 So how do you optimize a site?
 Ultimately, it depends on your needs.
 Every website has commonalities but at the same time, vast differences.

 Are you working on an already established site or still creating one?
 If you already have a website, are you the original designer or did someone else build it?
 Just beginning to add SEO to your posts/pages?
 Do you know how to utilize conversion optimization strategies?
 Not sure if your SEO is implemented and working?
 Is it possible to over-optimize a site?

 So.
 Many.
 Things!

 If you find that you’re asking yourself a majority of these questions, don’t panic!
 For small (or even larger) businesses, it’s common to encounter digital limitations and roadblocks AND hurdles galore (oh my!) around every corner.
-Now let’s breeze over this hurdle and get to the SEO tips!
+Now let’s breeze over this barrier and get to the SEO tips!

 Note: if you’re taking over an already established website (that someone else created) then things can be a bit more complicated.
 Let’s assume that you don’t know exactly where the designer left off or what they were previously working on.
 Do some research to assess where the website stands.
 If you find that your analysis is leading nowhere fast, then consider getting a second opinion from a Conversion Rate Optimization (CRO) Specialist.

 1. Mobile Optimization

 Most themes on WordPress and other Content Management Systems (CMS) are now mobile compatible (as of late 2015).
 HOWEVER, not all theme developers guarantee a mobile responsive layout.

 If you find yourself in this situation and aren’t familiar with programming, ditch the theme and go with one that’s already mobile-friendly.
 Really!
 We all know that navigating around websites that don’t get appropriately configured is frustrating!

 When using a CMS like WordPress or WIX; you can check to see if a theme is mobile-friendly.
 On WordPress, if they aren’t, it’ll display a standard vs. mobile WordPress theme.

 WIX’s mobile-friendly on/off switch might require you to do some editing to get the view just right.
-No matter what, much easier than learning HTML5 and CSS3!
+No matter what, it’s much easier than learning HTML5 and CSS3!

 2. Compress Those Images!